makerplane/pyEfis/docs/screenbuilder.md

 and the columns to<br>
 `300 / 3 = 100`<br>

 You can drop any decimals from your calculations.
-It is OK that that rows and columns do not match, the gauge will be as large as possible to fit in that area but will not be distorted.
+It is OK that the rows and columns do not match, the gauge will be as large as possible to fit in that area but will not be distorted.
 The default is to center vertically and horizontally.

 ```
 screens: